Mosquitoes, long the enemy, are now bred to help prevent the spread of dengue fever

 “There is a desperate need for new approaches,” said Scott O’Neill, founder of the mosquito program.

-Scientists have made great strides in recent decades in reducing the threat of infectious diseases, including mosquito-borne viruses like malaria.
+Scientists have made great strides in recent decades in reducing the threat of infectious diseases.
 But dengue is the exception: Its rate of infection keeps going up.

 Models estimate that around 400 million people across some 130 countries are infected each year with dengue.
 Mortality rates from dengue are low – an estimated 40,000 people die each year from it – but outbreaks can overwhelm health systems and force many people to miss work or school.